FASTENERS 101™

 Frequently Asked Questions (FAQ) About Black Oxide

-Black oxide is a finish coating materials for a sleek, finished, and abrasive surface.
-It is a chemical process.
+Black oxide is a chemical finish applied to metal for a sleek, finished, and lightly abrasive surface.

-It’s susceptible to rust if marred and turns brown in high heat.
+It’s susceptible to rust if marred and can turn brown in high heat.

-Black oxide screws rust if marred and turn brown in high heat.
+Black oxide screws can rust if marred and may turn brown in high heat.

 It delays rust with a coated layer, often enhanced by a thin oil layer.

-It can rust if marred, but less likely with proper application.
+It can rust if marred, but is less likely with proper application.

-Yes, but its durability depends on the base material and maintenance; it’s not as protective as galvanizing.
+Yes, but durability depends on the base material and maintenance; it’s not as protective as galvanizing.

 Yes, using chemical strippers or abrasive methods, but it requires care to avoid damaging the base metal.